Prav-TA/mle-training/sphinx_documentation_exercise/README.md

 `python sphinx_lib/nonstandardcode.py`

 The script will download dataset from the internet and save it to the current directory.
 Please ensure your device is connected to the internet

+## Sphinx Documentation

+The procedure to run this project has been added as a rst documentation

+- Index for the documentation (`index.rst`) can be found at:

+`cd sphinx_documentation_exercise/docs`

+- All the built documentations can be found at:

+`cd sphinx_documentation_exercise/docs/documentations`